JemWritesCode/42CurriculumGraphMaker/README.md

  #### Goal#6: Additional Shapes
    Rectangles, Diamonds, Triangles, etc

-#### Goal#7: Selection
+#### Goal#7: Multi-Select
-  Hold down Ctrl and select multiple nodes so you can move entire sections at a time.
+  Hold down Ctrl and select multiple nodes/connections so you can move entire sections at a time.
 This will be useful for updating entire branches.

+ #### Goal#8: Box Select / Magic Wand Select
+  Select all nodes inside of a box.
+It may be a good idea to also allow drawing a selection for better targeting.